Listed below are frequently asked questions from Canadian investors. For further details, feel free to reach out to us.

 As a result, the following risk factors are associated with investing in the Funds:

-The Bank of Nova Scotia, as Custodian, holds physical custody of the gold, silver and platinum bullion assets of BMG Funds on an allocated and *insured basis.
+Uninsured Losses Risk RBC Investor Services Trust, as Custodian, holds physical custody of the gold, silver and platinum bullion assets of BMG Funds on an allocated and *insured basis.
 The Custodian is obliged to maintain insurance satisfactory to BMG Funds against all risk except the risk of war, nuclear incident or government confiscation. *”Insured basis” refers to certain insurance covering the storage of the physical bullion with the BMG Funds’ Custodian, and does not refer to insurance related to a loss in market value of the underlying holdings.

 Sometimes BMG Funds don't move in line with precious metals' prices.
 Can you explain this?